 - JP’s Sports Grill: Open 11 a.m. to 10 p.m.

 - Derby Dining Center: Open 8 a.m. to 7 p.m.
 Breakfast $8, lunch $11, dinner $13.
 Reduced prices for children.
 Options range from classic, deli, grill, pizza and Italian buffets.

 Fraternities and sororities

-Visit the Office of Fraternity and Sorority Life table in the Union to learn more about and visit with the 47 organizations in the fraternity and sorority experience at K-State.
-Ambassadors will be on hand to give you information and answer questions about how to join, the benefits of going Greek and anything else you want to know about the fraternity and sorority community at K-State.
-Individual houses will be open for tours throughout the day.
+Visit the Fraternity and Sorority Life tent between the Student Union and Anderson Hall to learn more about and visit with the 47 organizations in the fraternity and sorority community.
+FSL ambassadors will be on hand to answer questions about recruitment, membership benefits and more.
+While you're there, grab a map to begin chapter visits on your own.
+Individual chapter facilities are off campus and will be open for tours throughout the day.
 General information sessions will take place at 9:30 and 10:15 a.m. in the Big 12 Room in the Student Union.
-You can find more information about Greek life at k-state.edu/fsl.
+You can find more information at k-state.edu/fsl.

-Visit the newly expanded and renovated Chester E. Peters Recreation Complex, the campus hub for fitness, recreation, intramurals and club sports.
+Visit the Chester E. Peters Recreation Complex, the campus hub for fitness, recreation, intramurals and club sports.
 Guided tours will be offered all day, or drop by to look around.
-Parents or guests accompanied by a K-State student can get a free day pass.
+Guests accompanied by a K-State student can get a free day pass.
 Denison Avenue and Olympic Drive (east of the football stadium).

-Stop by for refreshing lemonade and pick up a K-State traditions brochure.
 The center, home of the K-State Alumni Association, offers a friendly atmosphere for returning alumni and friends to meet and serves as a conference center for the community.
 Check out the Memorabilia Room, the original Bluemont Arch and a bronze Wildcat statue.
-Three of the 150th anniversary Wildcat March statues also temporarily call the center home.

 Go green, stay purple